valignatev/socd/README.md

 some communities require to use something particular and ban any other alternatives.
 There you go, I warned you.
 Enjoy!

+## (Beta) Custom keybindings

+You can specify your custom keybindings as you first 4 rows in `socd.conf`.
+You can get numbers for your keys [here](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes), just make sure to remove `0x` and put only the number itself.
+Just clicking on "Custom" doesn't do anything for now, but it'll appear as selected automatically after you put anything other than WASD or arrows in your `socd.conf`

 ## (Beta) Set programs where SOCD cleaner works

 Sometimes you don't want SOCD cleaner messing with your keyboard in some applications (like messengers).